3. CCPP Configuration and Build Options¶

 While the CCPP-Framework code can be compiled independently, the CCPP-Physics code can only be used within a host modeling system that provides the variables and the kind, type, and DDT definitions.
 As such, it is advisable to integrate the CCPP configuration and build process with the host model’s.
 Part of the build process, known as the prebuild step since it precedes compilation, involves running a Python script that performs multiple functions.
 These functions include configuring the CCPP-Physics for use with the host model and autogenerating FORTRAN code to communicate variables between the physics and the dynamical core.
 The prebuild step will be discussed in detail in Chapter 8.

-The SCM and the UFS Atmosphere are supported for use with the CCPP.
-In the case of the UFS Atmosphere as the host model, there are several build options.
+For this release, the SCM and the UFS Atmosphere are supported for use with the CCPP static build (the dynamic build option is not supported because it will be deprecated soon).
+In the case of the UFS Atmosphere as the host model, there are several build options (Figure 3.1).
 The choice can be specified through command-line options supplied to the

 compile.sh script for manual compilation or through a regression test (RT) configuration file.
-Detailed instructions for building the UFS Atmosphere and the SCM are discussed in the
+Detailed instructions for building the code are discussed in

 For all options that activate the CCPP, the